-This means if you can earn more than 1 cent per point, you're doing pretty good.
+This means if you can earn more than 1 cent per point, you're doing pretty well.
 If you're earning less than that, you're probably not getting good value out of the deal, and it might be worth seeking out a different redemption option or even another rewards credit card.

 How Does the 1-Cent-Per-Point Rule Work?

 Some credit cards, like the Citi Double Cash Card, only give you one option for redeeming your rewards: cash back.
 And these cards can offer good value.
-The Citi Double Cash Card, for example, offers 2% cash back on all of your purchases, which is higher than the 1.5% cash back offered by most flat-rate cash back rewards cards.
+The Citi Double Cash Card, for example, offers 2% cash back on all of your purchases, which is higher than the 1.5% cash back offered by most flat-rate cash-back rewards cards.

 But most rewards cards—especially those that work on a points- or miles-based system—offer multiple ways to redeem your rewards, including:

 - Cash back

 - Hotel stays

 Each of these options might be more or less valuable, depending on the rewards program.

 We tested the 1-cent-per-point rule by looking at the likely ways most consumers might redeem points with rewards credit cards.
 Then we generated an average point value from among the 220 rewards cards in our card database.
 The average redemption rate for typical redemption options among the rewards cards in our database is 1.20 cents each, which beats the rule of thumb.

 In general, here's how much value you can expect to get—on average—if you choose each of these redemption options: